Teradata/stacki-wiki/Install-Frontend.md

 <h3>Step 4 - Password</h3>

-Enter your <b>Password</b>.
-This will be the root password to the frontend.
+Enter your <i>Password</i>.
+This will be the root password of the frontend.

 <h3>Step 5 - Choose Partition</h3>